Thursday, January 27, 2011

 "Ya."

-There was a long pause, during which Som thought he caught a glimmer of that illusive sprite they call silence.
-She whispered in his ear, but left in Rohan's smoke cloud as soon as he turned towards her.
+There was a long pause, during which I thought he caught a glimmer of that illusive sprite they call silence.
+She whispered in my ear, but left in Rohan's smoke cloud as soon as I turned towards her.

-He tutted and exhaled, "Shut up, this is my last cig."
+He tutted and exhaled, "Shut up, this is my last cig".
+We both chuckled.

-And yet it did not surprise or overwhelm Som.
+And yet it did not surprise or overwhelm me.
 This was Pali Hill.
 This was Bombay.
-Som had seen houses like this before.
-He had been desensitised by now.
+I had seen houses like this before.
+I had been desensitised by now.
 This was how these people lived.

-Som washed his hands and face in his immaculate bathroom, chuckling to himself at how inefficient the 'minimalist' rectangular sink was as he watched the soapy water settle in the corners.
+I washed my hands and face in his immaculate bathroom, chuckling to myself at how inefficient the 'minimalist' rectangular sink was as I watched the soapy water settle in the corners.
 Style over substance; but hey, he was Sindhi.

-They settled down on the bed and watched sleepily as the TV murmured into life.
+Wesettled down on the bed and watched sleepily as the TV murmured into life.
 Something in Hindi.
 Next.
 “Should we fear China - an NDTV Special”.
 Next.
 Some obscure English county match from 1998.
 Next.
 A ghastly reality show with that cringe-worthy ticker-tape zooming across the bottom.
 Next.
 A bomb has gone off somewhere no one really cares about.
 Next.
 House music on Vh1.
-Finally, something they didn't need tothink about.
-They were still school kids.
+Finally, something we didn't need to think about.
+We were still school kids.